 - Here's a listing of the most important recommendations for Fuchs' Dystrophy.
 Wearing UV sunglasses, avoiding allergens, stopping smoking, and paying attention to the dietary recommendations are especially important.

 - Favor supplements containing antioxidants since free radicals are a major contributing factor to Fuchs' Dystrophy.
+Glutathione may be helpful.

 - Gently massage upper and lower lids, a couple of times a day to stimulate the tear glands.